 Music has to be one of life's most beautiful and meaningful gifts.
 Why it has the ability to evoke emotion in an instant, to bring back a memory within a second and to truly affect every fiber of our being.

-Perhaps it is for reasons such as these that you are thinking about setting out on your own musical jounrey and becoming a guitarist.
+Perhaps it is for reasons such as these that you are thinking about setting out on your own musical journey and becoming a guitarist.
 You have an exciting and truly satisfying time ahead of you as you go from a humble beginner to a budding musician!

-However, when it comes to learning the guitar there is often one big burning issue that needs to be addressed before you can get started; Will you start with an acoustic guitar or an electric guitar?
+However, when it comes to learning the guitar there is often one big burning issue that needs to be addressed before you can get started; Will you start with an acoustic guitar, classical guitar or an electric guitar?
 Which choice is best for a beginner?